leddoo/pogui/main.md

         - interactivity.

 - present:
+    - active:
+        - assign hover on mouse down.
+        - clear on mouse up.
-    - send hover messages.
+    - forward mouse events to hover element.
-    - focus, tab navigation.
-        - how does disabling work?
-        - which elements does tab navigation consider?
+    - which elements can be hovered/active?
-    - interactivity.
+    - tab navigation.
     - callbacks. in some language agnostic way.
     - tree mutation.

 - horizon:
     - more style: